aknavj/aknavj.github.io/_posts/2026-03-31-NOD-Engine-Architecture-Deep-Dive.md

 ## The Simulation Layer

-**The player control system is a 47-state machine.** `cPlayerControl` inherits from `cControl` and dispatches per-state update functions — idle, walk, run, crouch-idle, crouch-walk, fall, jump, first-person, gun-aim, sniper scope, ground pound, and dozens of transitional states between them.
+**The player control system is a massive-state machine.** `cPlayerControl` inherits from `cControl` and dispatches per-state update functions — idle, walk, run, crouch-idle, crouch-walk, fall, jump, first-person, gun-aim, sniper scope, ground pound, and dozens of transitional states between them.
 Each locomotion state carries its own speed blend constant and analog dead zone.
 The state machine handles fidget animations — if the player stands still long enough, Nova shifts her weight or adjusts her grip.

-Six control modes effectively rewire how the player interacts with the game. `simControlCombat` is standard third-person shooting. `simControlAcro` takes over for jumping, climbing, wall-running. `simControlSniper` locks into a scope. `simControlSpecial` handles psi abilities. `simControlVulture` and `simGoliathControl` pilot the hover-bike and mech respectively, each with its own physics model. `simControlZTarget` adds lock-on targeting.
+Dedicated control modes rewire how the player interacts with the game. `simControlCombat` is standard third-person shooting. `simControlAcro` takes over for jumping, climbing, wall-running. `simControlSniper` locks into a scope. `simControlSpecial` handles psi abilities. `simControlTank`, `simControlVulture`, and `simGoliathControl` pilot the Siege Tank, the hover-bike, and the mech, each with its own physics model. `simControlZTarget` adds lock-on targeting.
 Mode switches happen based on gameplay state, not direct player input — the system figures out which mode you should be in.

 **Physics runs through Havok 2.1.0.** `simPhysics` manages the Havok world lifecycle — startup, per-level initialization with collision group setup, per-frame stepping, and shutdown.
 Nine collision groups separate the player body, player feet, projectiles, sensors, and AI actors.
 The physics step is clamped to prevent tunneling on frame drops, and deformable body simulation runs at a fixed sub-step rate.
 The Havok integration lives in `game/gamelib/havok/` with dedicated wrappers for collision filtering, mass adjustment, and shape caching.